kdabug/rock-paper-scissors-lesson/README.md

 8. Put dishes in the sink
 ```

 Did you notice that you did not pour milk in the bowl?
 Or that you could have been eating standing, with a fork.

 Most importantly, did you catch that you only actually ate one bite of cereal?!

-As computer scientists and programmers, we get to focus on solving problems using the least energy possible.
-Let's face it - you only getting one bite of cereal is a problem! - and we can FIX IT!
+As computer scientists and programmers, we get to focus on _solving problems using the least energy possible_.
+AND Let's face it - you only getting one bite of cereal is a problem! - and we can FIX IT!
 But how do we program "computer you" so that you can eat every bite of cereal?

 Let's put this problem (and our spoons) aside for a second and look at how we would use two critical computer science concepts (**loops and conditionals**) to tackle a similar problem: a game of rock-paper-scissors.